-Students who have been suspended from Saint Martin's University for poor academic performance may appeal or seek reinstatement.
+Students who have been suspended from Saint Martin's University for poor academic performance may appeal or seek reinstatement by appealing to the Provost.
 Details regarding the procedure to be followed are available in the Provost Office, Old Main 269.